Growth of bilinear maps II: Bounds and orders: A polynomial upper bound for

-Therefore, $j,k$ are in the same component.
-By Proposition \ref{prop:bounded-branch}, the entry $u_j$ can be increased by an unbounded number of times by a transform since both of the branches of $T_0$ are large enough.
-It would contradict the maximality of $g_k(n)$, the conclusion follows. \end{proof}
+Therefore, both $j,k$ are in the same component.
+By Proposition \ref{prop:bounded-branch}, the entry $u_j$ can be increased by an unbounded number of times by a transform if both of the branches of $T_0$ are large enough.
+The conclusion follows, due to the maximality of $g_k(n)$. \end{proof}

-\begin{proposition} Given a vertex $k$ in a half-self-dependent component, then the sequence $g_k(n)$ is weakly submultiplicative.
-It follows that $g_k(n)\ge\const{\lambda_k}^n$. \end{proposition} \begin{proof} Let $T$ be the tree corresponding to $g_k(n)$.
+We now give a bound of $g_k(n)$ for $k$ in a weakly self-dependent component. \begin{theorem} Given a vertex $k$ in a weakly self-dependent component, then the sequence $g_k(n)$ is weakly submultiplicative.
+It follows that $g_k(n)\ge\const{\lambda_k}^n$. \end{theorem} \begin{proof} Let $T$ be the tree associated to $g_k(n)$.
 By Corollary \ref{cor:big-subtree-small-branch}, there exist a leaf $\ell$ and a decomposition $P=P_1\oplus\dots\oplus P_{t-1}\oplus P_t$ for $P=(T,\ell)$ so that each $|P_i|$ for $i\ne t$ is bounded and the number of leaves in $P_t$ is at most $n/2$.
-(The leaf $\ell$ is chosen recursively from the root in the bigger branch at each step.)
+The leaf $\ell$ is chosen by going from the root in the bigger branch at each step, and when we reach the first subtree of at most $n/2$ leaves, we let that subtree be the tree of $P_t$ and assign an arbitrary leaf in that subtree to $\ell$.

 If $P=P'\oplus P''$, by Corollary \ref{cor:extension-for-k} and Observation \ref{obs:bounded-distance}, we have

 By the decomposition $P=P_1\oplus\dots\oplus P_{t-1}\oplus P_t$, for each $m\ge n/2$, there are $P', P''$ so that $P=P'\oplus P''$, and $|P'|-(n-m)$ and $|P''|-m$ are bounded.
 It follows from Observation \ref{obs:bounded-distance} that